dotnet/docs-maui/docs/user-interface/animation/custom.md

 Running an animation created with the <xref:Microsoft.Maui.Controls.Animation> class, which may or may not include child animations, is achieved by calling the <xref:Microsoft.Maui.Controls.Animation.Commit%2A> method.
 This method specifies the duration of the animation, and amongst other items, a callback that controls whether to repeat the animation.

 > [!NOTE]
-> The <xref:Microsoft.Maui.Controls.Animation> class has an `IsEnabled` property that can be examined to determine if animations have been disabled by the operating system, such as when power saving mode is activated.
+> The <xref:Microsoft.Maui.Controls.Animation> class has an <xref:Microsoft.Maui.Controls.Animation.IsEnabled> property that can be examined to determine if animations have been disabled by the operating system, such as when power saving mode is activated.

 ## Create an animation